-If an egg is of poor quality, it may either:
+If an egg is of poor quality, it may:

-- Fertilise, but not develop to the stage where it can implant in the uterus
+- Fertilize, but not develop to the stage where it can implant in the uterus

-- Fertilise and implant, but still not be ‘healthy and normal’ enough to develop properly – resulting in a miscarriage.
+- Fertilize and implant, but still not be ‘healthy and normal’ enough to develop properly – resulting in a miscarriage.

 Mitochondrial Function and How Egg Health Decreases with Age

 Science has given us some insights into why and how egg quality decreases as you age.
 If you stick with me for a few seconds, I’ll give you a quick biology recap that will explain everything!